ThibeauWouters/ThibeauWouters.github.io/_pages/about.md

 ---

 Welcome to my personal website!
-I am a physicist and currently master student of artificial intelligence at KU Leuven, Belgium.
-You can get to know me by browsing through my Portfolio, where I discuss projects I have worked on in the past.
+I obtained a master of physics and am currently following an advanced master student of artificial intelligence at KU Leuven, Belgium.
+In September 2023, I am starting a PhD position at Utrecht University under supervision of Chris Van Den Broeck, where I will work on gravitational waves and data analysis to constrain the nuclear equation of state.

-Currently, I am looking for a PhD position involving research performed in the intersection between physics and machine learning.
+ You can get to know me by browsing through my Portfolio, where I discuss projects I have worked on in the past, or look at my Resources tab, where I try to gather references and useful material on certain topics as well as cheat sheets.